Are bid content libraries really worth it or just more work for already busy bid teams?Question by: Peter Gordon

 Get your team to consider and evaluate:

-- How long you spend on average looking for standard information on things like Health & Safety, Environmental information and initiatives, Company Strategy Statements.
+- How long you spend on average looking for standard information on things like Health & Safety, Environmental information and initiatives, and Company Strategy Statements.

 - How certain you are of the accuracy and currency of what you’ve found when you’ve found it.